 All the teams are raring to go for the drive to Koblenz in Germany, which is situated in the picturesque Rhine valley.

-On route you can visit the Nurburgring.
+En route to Koblenz you can visit the Nurburgring.
 For those of you who don’t know what it is, well it is probably the greatest and most challenging race circuit in the world.
 It is 20.8km long and members of the public can take their own cars onto the track.
 You don’t have to take your car on the track; you can just turn up and gaze in awe at some of the fancy cars that will be there.

 Not into the Nurburgring?
 Then why not come off the motorway at Eupen and head along the 258 through the Ardennes Forest to experience some fantastic scenery all the way to Koblenz.
 Alternatively you could head to La Roche and visit the museum of the ‘battle of the Ardennes’ where there is a section that studies in detail the British involvement in this battle of the Second World War.